-“Out and about on site were the team from Clik Clik, a group of very excitable people who sang and danced and paraded all over the place, this is the second festival I have seen them at and they really make everyone laugh and smile.”
+“Out and about on site were Clik Clik, a group of very excitable people who sang and danced and paraded all over the place, this is the second festival I have seen them at and they really make everyone laugh and smile.”

 Review of Green Man festival by Vicky Lane from festivalkidz.com August 2014.

-I have found them to have a professional, well informed, approachable and flexible approach to their work.
-They have a broad skill set which enables them to be highly responsive to a range of arts briefs.
-They work well with a wide range of clients from community to corporate.
-They are just what the County needs.
-I look forward to working with them in the future.’
+There is a professional, well informed, approachable and flexible approach to the work, with a broad skill set which enables it to be highly responsive to a range of arts briefs.
+Clik Clik work well with a wide range of clients from community to corporate, just what the County needs.
+I look forward to future work.’

 Loz Samuels, Arts officer Wyre Forest District Council